 Data is loaded from the 16-bit bus into one of the internal buffers by applying a positive pulse to the STROBE input.
 The input bus can be driven from TTL or CMOS logic levels.
 When STROBE is low, the inputs are isolated and the data can be changed without affecting the programmed state.

-When STROBE input is taken high, the A and M counters are reset and the input data is applied to the internal storage register.
-When the STROBE input is again taken low, the data on the input bus is stored in the internal storage register and the A and M counters released.
+The data is loaded into the RF buffer when the address input is high and into the reference buffer when low.
+When the STROBE input is taken high, the A and M and reference counters are reset and the input data is applied to the internal storage register.
+When STROBE is again taken low, the data on the input bus is stored in the selected register and the counters released.
 The STROBE input is level triggered so that if the data is changed whilst the input is high, the final value before STROBE goes low will be stored.

 In order to prevent disturbances on the VCO control voltage when frequency changes are made, the STROBE input disables the charge pump outputs when high.
-During this period the VCO control voltage will be maintained by the loop filter components around the loop amplifier but due to the combined effects of the amplifier input current and charge pump leakage a gradual change will occur.
+During this period the VCO control voltage will be maintained by the loop filter components around the loop amplifier, but due to the combined effects of the amplifier input current and charge pump leakage a gradual change will occur.
 In order to reduce the change, the duration of the strobe pulse should be minimised.
 Selection of a loop amplifier with low input current will reduce the VCO voltage droop during the strobe pulse and result in minimum reference sidebands from the synthesiser.